ExpressionEngine/ExpressionEngine-User-Guide/source/development/fieldtypes.rst

 To bind an event, use the below Javascript as an example::

-  FluidBlock.on("date", "add", function(element)
+  FluidField.on("date", "add", function(element)
   {
       // Act on event
   });

 Here are the usage details for this function:

-.. js:function:: FluidBlock.on(fieldtype, event, callback)
+.. js:function:: FluidField.on(fieldtype, event, callback)

   :param string fieldtype: Your short fieldtype name
   :param string: Event name